redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

-We've integrated testing for both sides and made Jest configurable.
-From here, improving the templates that the generators create is a must, not only for the sake of completeness but also for user learning.
+Redwood makes testing a concern straightaway.
+We've integrated testing for both sides, and even wrote a [tome](https://redwoodjs.com/docs/testing) telling you how to use it, from the ground-up.
+We've got a template for Functions in the works, which would all but bring our unit tests to a close.
+One thing we'd really like to add as a stretch goal is a GitHub Action so you can have CI from the get go!

 [Testing • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/4)